scikit-learn/enhancement_proposals/slep019/proposal.rst

   changes to the main branches.
 These considerations should lead to the diversification of contribution paths [4]_.

-Hence, we propose to explicit contributions and to define more roles and teams.
+Hence, we propose to explicitly definite Contributions, Roles and Teams.

 Limited changes to the governance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~